lukedan/codepad/BUILD.md

 		vcpkg install pango
 		vcpkg install cairo
 		```
 		The Cairo renderer can suffer from poor compatibility and performance on Windows.
-Specify `-DUSE_CAIRO=No` while configuring to build without the Cairo backend.
+Specify `-DCODEPAD_USE_CAIRO=No` while configuring to build without the Cairo backend.

 	- On Ubuntu, install CMake and g++:
 		```